lam-2015/poli-run/README.md

 ### User Modeling (LAB 3) ###

 1) Move HTML shim, header and footer code in three partials (placed in `app/views/layouts/`)

+2) Generate the User model, with two attributes: name and email

+- `rails generate model User name:string email:string` (or from the RubyMine menu *Tools > Run Rails Generator...*)